What is a CSA? Why Buy Local? Why Buy Organic?

 Half share members receive produce every other week during the duration of the season.
 It is up to you and your partner to decide who picks up first.
 You both with then rotate weeks for the duration of the season.
 We will connect you with your half share partner by email from our waitlist.
 If you have a request for a half-share partner please inform us.
 Together you should work out your vacation schedules for pick-up.

-In the Spring/Summer season, full share members are allowed two weeks of vacation make up.
-Half share members get one week.
+For our Spring/Summer season, full share members are allowed two weeks of vacation make up.
+Half share members receive one week.
 Inform us by email about your travel schedules at the start of the season.
 If you do not know your schedule at the beginning of the season, please email us with as much advance notice as possible to ensure you don’t miss out on any food!
 We accommodate make up shares mostly during our high seasons, July and October, but can work out other times.
 Notify us as well with your preference and we will try to accommodate.

-No Vacation boxes are allowed during the Fall Season.
+No Vacation boxes are allowed during the 10-week high season.

 SPECIAL MEMBER ONLY SERVICES

 Each week, members receive an email newsletter containing updates on farm happenings, the upcoming week’s harvest list, recipes using fresh from the farm ingredients, and info about our farm to table dinner dates, chefs, and guest speakers.
 Newsletters are sent out on Wednesdays and are designed to assist you in identifying vegetables and making the best use of your produce.
-They are the farm’s greatest tool for communicating changes in deliveries, event dates, etc.
+They are the farm’s greatest tool for communicating changes and announcements.

 Absolutely!
 Just come on in to our Market Stand on Wednesday and/or Saturday and purchase what you want.
 Our projected harvest list will be updated weekly on our website and our newsletter.
 Pre-ordering is only necessary for quantities of individual items over 5lbs to ensure availability at our Market Stand.
-Order forms will be available in our weekly newsletters and welcome page when season opens in May.
+Order forms will be available on the welcome page when bulk ordering becomes available.

 It is best to contact us through email at [email protected].
 We are also available by phone at 704-843-5744.
 The office is open from 9 am – 5 pm Monday through Friday.